thomastay/actions-project-version-check/README.md

 # Changelog

-This repo is a vendored fork of [https://github.com/avides/actions-project-version-check](https://github.com/avides/actions-project-version-check).
-Main changes are:
+This repo is a vendored fork of Main changes are: [https://github.com/avides/actions-project-version-check](https://github.com/avides/actions-project-version-check).

+### v2.0.0

+API changes, so major bump

+1. target branch now defaults to main, and must be set.
+1. Failure on bump / not is now an explicit flag (fail-build-if-not-bumped).
+The updated project version and semver result is now always output as a variable.
+1. Additional files now fails only if the branch version isn't there AND the target version is.

+### v1.2.2

+Compatible with forked version.

 1. Removal of XML parser to reduce dependencies
 2. upgrade dependencies and lint rules.